-With nearly 770 million users worldwide, LinkedIn is a growing network for professional development.
-Every week, 40 million people are using LinkedIn to search for jobs.
-And every minute, three people are hired through LinkedIn.
+With more than 875 million users worldwide, LinkedIn is a growing network for professional development.
+Every week, 52 million people are using LinkedIn to search for jobs.
+And every minute, eight people are hired through LinkedIn.

 This makes the platform a valuable resource for job-seeking journalists, as more than 95 percent of recruiters use LinkedIn regularly.

 “Most recruiters are looking for passive candidates,” said Yumi Wilson, journalism educator, personal brand expert, and former corporate communications manager for LinkedIn, at a Journalism Institute workshop last week.
 “What that means is they’re looking for people who are already happy at their current job. … They’re looking for people who are not looking for work.”

 So how can journalists stand out, whether or not they’re actively seeking a new role?

 “LinkedIn data shows you only have five to 10 seconds to impress a potential employer online,” Wilson said.
 “So that means whatever you put at the very top, or the thing that’s most visible, is going to matter the most.”

 An ideal profile picture is shoulder level and above, and clearly shows your face.

 “You get 20 to 21 times more views and nine times more connections just by adding a photo,” Wilson said.